THE ANCIENT WORD

-An ancient fear demon was awakened with the fall of the Mega Dragon’s corpse that landed in the north, a terrifying entity that manifested one’s own internal fears, the greatest fears, into an army of apparitions.
-Each High Ruler of the great Houses of Cambria had to contend with the terror and madness caused by the arrival of the fear demon.
+An ancient fear demon awoke in the north with the fall of the Mega Dragon’s corpse – a terrifying entity that manifested one’s greatest fears into an army of apparitions.
+Each high ruler of the great houses of Cambria had to contend with the terror and madness caused by the arrival of the demon.
 Through a series of alliances, the armies of fear were pushed back and finally repelled.

-Thereafter, a human magical guild from the Everwood Forest named Pembroke, who was lead by a sorcerer who had a human appearance, but was actually a Draconian, issued an edict that all magical practitioners in the realm would have to sign their name in to a directory of magic so all beings who were magical could be monitored by Pembroke.
-Additionally, this grand sorcerer also demanded that all those who were magical would pledge to the Pembroke Guild.
-In response, a sect of young mages refused and took refuge in Lancaster as a series of magical and military battles took place throughout Cambria.
-Houses and Clans often changed sides depending on how their fortunes in the tide of war were looking.
+Thereafter, a human magical guild named Pembroke from the Everwood forest (led by a Draconian sorcerer, though he disguised himself with a human appearance) issued an edict that all magical practitioners in the realm would have to sign their name in to a directory of magic, so all beings who were magical could be monitored by Pembroke.
+Additionally, this sorcerer also demanded that all those who were magical would pledge to the Pembroke Guild.
+In response, a sect of young mages refused, and took refuge in Lancaster as a series of magical and military battles took place throughout Cambria.
+Houses and clans often changed sides, depending on how their fortunes in the tide of war were looking.
 In a final attempt to control Cambria, Pembroke magically transported the Tower of Secrets to the western expanse of Ardmore where a final battle was waged.
-Pembroke resorted to necromantic magic, a practice that was outlawed in Cambria called The Tree of Death, a secret practice within the tower’s core.

-This raised an undead army.
-Additionally, with the last of their resources, their jaded and now crazed leader, paid off some of the mercenary armies of the Brothers of Yarrow to defend their Tower in Ardmore.
-A united army of House Lancaster, Vermithrax and the Helfarians mounted a massive attack against these heinous forces.
-Ardmore, in its traditional political fashion, once again raised suspicion as they did not join the assault on the Tower that now resided in their own homeland, leading the other Houses to believe that Ardmore was once again hiding its political hand out of opportunism.
+Pembroke secretly resorted to necromantic magic, a practice outlawed in Cambria called the Tree of Death, a secret practice within the tower’s core, to raise an undead army.
+Additionally, with the last of their resources, their jaded and now crazed leader paid some of the mercenary armies of the Brothers of Yarrow to defend their Tower in Ardmore.
+A united army of the Blood of Vermithrax, House Lancaster, and House Helfarian mounted a massive attack against these heinous forces.
+Ardmore, in its traditional political fashion, once again raised suspicion as they did not join the assault on the Tower that now resided in their own homeland, leading the other houses to believe Ardmore was once again hiding its political hand out of opportunism.

 Ultimately the Tower of Secrets, now a Tower of Darkness, was defeated and the people of Cambria returned to rebuilding their citadels and cities.
-Even though victory against the evil undead forces was at had, it was won at great cost.
-Too much magic was used by the greedy Pembroke wild magic users, and when the Tower of Secrets was destroyed, the leylines to Cambria and the access to wild magic for humans and even the Ancient Dragon magic for Draconians was lost.
-The once colorful continent turned dark, and the Houses started to frantically devise methods to have magic returned to the realm, while others fought against magic and its return.
-With or without magic, peace returned to the land as the majority of the factions of Cambria worked Together once again.
+Even though victory against the evil undead forces was at hand, it was won at great cost.
+Too much magic was used by the greedy Pembroke wild magic users, and when the Tower of Secrets was destroyed, the ley lines to Cambria and the access to wild magic for humans and even the ancient Dragon magic for Draconians was lost.
+The once colorful continent turned dark, and the houses started to frantically devise methods to have magic returned to the realm, while others fought against magic and its return.
+With or without magic, peace returned to the land as the majority of the factions of Cambria worked together once again.

 Dragon Thrones III:

-With magic gone, many houses worked feverishly to bring magic back.
+With magic gone, many houses worked feverishly to bring it back.
 Magic was seen by most as an essential element for the vitality of the world that they once knew.
 However, others dissented, believing that magic was ultimately the source of suffering and war between the peoples of Cambria.
 To the magic naysayers, humans only needed their own reason and ingenuity to prosper, and magic was an evil that should be forgotten.

+However, there was one grave outcome following the destruction of the Tower of Secrets – the shattering of the prison of mirrors underneath Castle Bryn Mawr that contained the ancient general Malagan.
+This general from ages lost to time believed that magic should never have been in the hands of humans in the first place; that magic should stay with the elves and magical creatures, and away from humans.
+He believed that if it was harnessed by humans, it would eventually lead to the return of the Elder Dragons, for wild magic is irresistible to their insatiable thirst for magical energy.
 He believed that he could save humanity if magic itself was eliminated, forever, even if it meant slaughtering all humans who practiced or simply supported magic.
-Malagan raised an undead army he called the Wyr Marchog.
-His army rose from the fallen in every corner of the realm.
+Malagan raised an undead army he called the Wyr Marchog, which rose from the fallen in every corner of the realm.
 Suddenly, humans and Draconains shared a common enemy and dark battles waged throughout Cambria.
 Malagan’s forces were initially triumphant, testing the combined strength of the Great Cambrian Alliance.
 As he began to gain control of key strongholds and territories, the peoples of Cambria struck back with a vengeance.